 Diet Goals for Exercise

 Make sure to consume a balanced diet that meets your calorie needs to maintain energy levels and reach performance goals.
-If calorie intake doesn't meet your needs, the result can be loss of muscle mass, increased risk of fatigue and injury, and prolonged recovery.
+If your calorie intake doesn't meet your needs, the result can be loss of muscle mass, increased risk of fatigue and injury, and prolonged recovery.
 Carbohydrates easily break down into glucose, the best energy source used by the muscles and brain.
-A carbohydrate-containing snack can fuel your workout.
-For athletes in training, the Academy of Nutrition and Dietetics recommends 2.7 to 4.5 grams of carbohydrate per pound of body weight per day.
+A carbohydrate-containing snack can help fuel your workout.